vd Brink Home Automations

 Moon image based on state

 The default moon component in Home Assistant gives the moon phase as a text value.
-With an image corresponding to each phase, you can show the moon phase as an image.
+With an image for each phase, you can show the moon phase as an image.

 moon phase